orcasgit/django-fitbit/intraday-support-docs.md

     - Change date field for TimeSeriesData from DateField to DateTimeField, change help text to reflect this.
         - NOTE: I would like to change the name of this field to date_time.
     - Change unique_together values for TimeSeriesData by adding 'intraday' as a requirement.

+Changes to fitapp/migrations

+- Changes to fitapp/views.py
+    - Change

+- Changes to fitapp/tasks.py
+    - Add currently empty get_intraday_data task.

+Planned changes
+Have fitbit listener view call a different task depending on if data is intraday or not.
+Probably need to add fitapp subscriptions value for test settings? issues with migrations